Why You Should Care About Myopia

 If you have a young child, we recommend regular eye exams because the condition is known to progress rapidly throughout childhood, causing significant risk to your child’s eye health in the long term.

-Visit Dr. Matthew Wang at Advanced Eyecare Myopia Control Center to learn more about myopia and myopia management.
+Visit Dr. Matthew Wang at Advanced Eyecare Optometric Center to learn more about myopia and myopia management.

 1 in 3 Children Have Myopia